 Table of Contents

-The sciatic nerve is a peripheral nerve emerging from the spinal cord segments L4-S3, which is defined as the strongest nerve in the body and is made up of all the ventral branches of the sciatic plexus.
+The sciatic nerve is a peripheral nerve emerging from the L4–S3 segments of the spinal cord.
+It is the largest and longest spinal nerve in the body and is composed of all the ventral branches of the sciatic plexus.

-Motorically, it innervates the ischiocrurale muscles and all muscles of the lower leg and foot.
-A large part of the skin on the lateral and dorsal surface of the lower leg, as well as the skin of the foot is supplied sensitively by the sciatic nerve.
-The only exceptions are the medial ankle region as well as a narrow strip along the medial border of the foot, which are innervated by the saphenous nerve.
+Its motor functions include innervating the ischiocrural muscles and all muscles of the lower leg and foot.
+The sciatic nerve innervates a significant part of the skin on the lateral and dorsal surfaces of the lower leg, as well as the skin of the foot.
+The only exceptions are the medial ankle region and a narrow strip along the medial border of the foot, which are innervated by the saphenous nerve.

-It leaves the pelvis through the infra piriform foramen and runs covered from the gluteus maximus muscle to the obturator internus, the Mm. gemelli and the quadratus femoris muscle.
+The sciatic nerve exits the pelvis through the infrapiriform foramen and runs from the gluteus maximus muscle to the obturator internus, the gemelli muscles, and the quadratus femoris muscle.
 It runs distally between the tibial and fibular flexors of the thigh, below the long head of the biceps femoris.

-The sciatic nerve splits into the tibial nerve and the common fibular nerve at the junction of the middle third of the femur distal, at the latest before transferring to the popliteal fossa.
+The sciatic nerve divides into the tibial nerve and the common fibular nerve at the junction of the middle third of the distal femur just prior to reaching the popliteal fossa.